Lunatic-Labs/stream-mcqueen/README.md

 Installing all the dependencies of project

 ### `yarn start`
-Starts up the develop ment server with [http://localhost:3000](http://localhost:3000).
+Starts up the development server with [http://localhost:3000](http://localhost:3000).